chef/chef-web-docs/chef_master/source/chef_client_overview.rst

 .. tag chef_client_bootstrap_node

 A node is any physical, virtual, or cloud machine that is configured to be maintained by a chef-client.
-In order to bootstrap a node, you will first need a working installation of the :doc:`Chef software package </packages>`.
+In order to bootstrap a node, you will first need a working installation of the `Chef software package </packages.html>`__.
 A bootstrap is a process that installs the chef-client on a target system so that it can run as a chef-client and communicate with a Chef server.
 There are two ways to do this:

-* Use the ``knife bootstrap`` subcommand to :doc:`bootstrap a node using the omnibus installer </install_bootstrap>`
+* Use the ``knife bootstrap`` subcommand to `bootstrap a node using the omnibus installer </install_bootstrap.html>`__
 * Use an unattended install to bootstrap a node from itself, without using SSH or WinRM

 .. end_tag